Skip to main content

 Settlement

 Once the strategy duration ends, anyone can trigger settlement.
-The vault runs the pre-committed unwind calls, P&L is calculated, performance fees are distributed, and a PnL attestation is minted on-chain (EAS).
+The vault runs the pre-committed unwind calls, P&L is calculated, performance fees are distributed, and a ProposalSettled event is emitted.

 6